Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Construction of phase representations

 \subsection{Empirical phase representation}

 For the empirical phase diagram, we estimated the most probable damage fraction $m_d^\star$ at each $(M_w,\sigma)$ grid point.
-We constructed a 100-bin uniform histogram of $m_d$, ranked bins by count, and averaged samples within the smallest set of top bins whose cumulative count exceeded 100 (1\% of 10,000 simulations) to obtain a stable estimate.
+To obtain a stable estimate, we constructed a 100-bin uniform histogram of $m_d$, ranked bins by count, and averaged samples within the smallest set of top bins whose cumulative count exceeded 100 (1\% of 10,000 simulations).
 The resulting field $m_d^\star(M_w,\sigma)$ was visualized as a 100-level filled contour map with $\sigma$ on the horizontal axis and $M_w$ on the vertical axis.